-- 44.13-1 Purpose and Intent
+- 13-1 Purpose and Intent

-- 44.13-2 Applicability
+- 13-2 Applicability

-- 44.13-3 Landscape Plan Submittal Requirements
+- 13-3 Landscape Plan Submittal Requirements

-- 44.13-4 General Landscaping Requirements
+- 13-4 General Landscaping Requirements

-- 44.13-5 Plant Material Requirements
+- 13-5 Plant Material Requirements

-- 44.13-6 Landscaping Areas
+- 13-6 Landscaping Areas

-- 44.13-7 Parking Lot Landscape Requirements
+- 13-7 Parking Lot Landscape Requirements

-- 44.13-8 -Screening Requirements
+- 13-8 Screening Requirements

 - A. The regulations of this Division establish minimum requirements for landscaping and screening.
-The regulations are intended to advance the general purposes of this ordinance and specifically to: - 1.
-Provide buffering between single-family dwellings and multiple-family dwellings, and office, commercial, and industrial land uses; - Safeguard and enhance property values and to protect public and private investment; - 3.
-Create transitions: - 4.
+The regulations are intended to advance the general purposes of this Code and specifically to: - 1.
+Provide buffering between single-family dwelling units and multiple-family dwelling units, and office, commercial, and industrial land uses; - 2.
+Safeguard and enhance property values and to protect public and private investment; - Create transitions: - 4.
 Enhance the quality and appearance new development and redevelopment projects; - 5.
 Promote the preservation, expansion, protection and proper maintenance of existing trees and landscaping; - 6.
 Promote sustainable landscape practices including the use of non-invasive native and regionally adaptable plants; - 7.
 Conserve energy and reduce soil erosion and sedimentation; and - 8.
 Protect the public health, safety, and general welfare.

 - A. The landscaping and screening regulations of this Division apply as set forth in the individual sections of these regulations. - 1.
-General - a) Unless otherwise specified, the landscaping, the screening and buffering provisions of this Section shall apply to all new multi-family and nonresidential development, including principal and accessory structures. - b) Buildings and structures lawfully existing as of the effective date of this ordinance may be repaired and maintained without providing or modifying landscaping, screening, and buffering in conformance with this Division; provided, however, that
+General - (a) Unless otherwise specified, the landscaping, the screening and buffering provisions of this Section shall apply to all new multi-family and nonresidential development, including principal and accessory structures. - (b) Buildings and structures lawfully existing as of the effective date of this Code may be repaired and maintained without providing or modifying landscaping, screening, and buffering in conformance with this Division; provided, however, that screening requirements required in accordance with Division 10 shall be required as applicable to any new use hereafter established

-- screening requirements required in accordance with Division 44.10 shall be required as applicable to any new use hereafter established - c) Where a building or structure existed as of the effective date of this ordinance, and is expanded or enlarged by twenty percent (20%) or more, either in gross floor area or impervious area on the site, compliance with the provisions of this Division shall be required.
+(c) Where a building or structure existed as of the effective date of this Code and is expanded or enlarged by twenty percent (20%) or more, either in gross floor area or impervious area on the site, compliance with the provisions of this Division shall be required.